 The full round-trip distance of The Brother’s Point hike is 2 miles / 3.2km.

 You can do both the Old Man of Storr and the Brother’s Point hike in the same day.
 They are very close to each other on Highway A855 and about 25 minutes from Portree.

 Read more on hiking the Brother’s Point hike on the Isle of Skye.

-The Fairy Glen
+3. The Isle of Skye Fairy Glen

 Kids will love to run around the Fairy Glen to discover its many treasures.
 The cone-shaped hills are generally small enough for kids to climb to the top safely and the abundant choices of walking trails will leave your kids thinking this area is endlessly big (even though it’s quite small).

-The “official” trail around the Fairy Glen is approximately 1.2 miles / 2km long, but there are so many trails to explore, your distance may be more.
+The “official” Fairy Glen hiking trail is approximately 1.2 miles / 2km long, but there are so many trails to explore, your distance may be more.

 2) “Castle Ewan” – is not actually a castle at all, but a large, flat topped rock pinnacle looming over the Fairy Glen.
 It’s possible to climb up to the top of Castle Ewan by walking along a narrow ridge, then a short rock scramble to the top.

 The views of the Fairy Glen (and the spiral) from the top of Castle Ewan are worth the slight effort to get up there.
 It’s pretty small up top, it’s windy and the drops are frightening, so keep hold of your little ones.

 The Fairy Glen is on a narrow single lane road, so do yourself a favor and get here early.
 We arrived at 9:30am and the small road-side parking lot was nearly full.